 Ingredient notes and substitutions

-Those with dietary issues can make minor adjustments to this recipe if needed.
+If needed, those with dietary issues can make minor adjustments to this recipe.
 For example, the all-purpose flour can be swapped for a cup-for-cup gluten-free blend.

 In addition, it’s easy to replace the buttermilk with non-dairy alternatives for those sensitive to real milk products, though it may lack the characteristic tang of buttermilk.
 Adding a small amount of vinegar or lemon juice to these alternative milks can add the acid they lack.